775th Troop Carrier Squadron: Airlift operations

 In 1955, the 463d Troop Carrier Wing at Ardmore Air Force Base, Oklahoma was preparing to convert its three assigned Fairchild C-119 Flying Boxcar squadrons to the new Lockheed C-130 Hercules.
 Tactical Air Command (TAC) activated the squadron as the 775th Troop Carrier Squadron at Sewart Air Force Base, Tennessee, where it trained with the C-119.
 In November, the squadron moved to Ardmore.
 While the other squadrons of the 463d Wing were transitioning to the new airplane, the squadron engaged in transport of equipment and supplies with the Flying Boxcar, including support of Army airborne units until inactivated in 1957 when the wing had transitioned to the Hercules.
 The surplus C-119s were mostly transferred to reserve units.

 In the spring of 1964, the 464th Troop Carrier Wing had completed the transition of its operational units from the Fairchild C-123 Provider to the C-130 Hercules.
 TAC organized its remaining C-123 assets into the 775th Squadron on 1 April.
 Two weeks later, the squadron moved to Eglin Air Force Auxiliary Field No. 9 (Hurlburt Field), Florida, where it was assigned to the 1st Air Commando Wing.
 On 1 July, the squadron was inactivated and its assets transferred to the 317th Air Commando Squadron, which was simultaneously activated.

 The squadron was apparently converted to provisional status as the 775th Expeditionary Airlift Squadron.
-That squadron was awarded credit for participation in the Global War on Terror.
+That squadron was awarded credit for participation in the War on Terrorism.